Multiple Income Streams for Mom Bloggers

 - Believe creating their own course will be very expensive

 - Don't believe they have anything worth teaching

 I can nearly guarantee you that getting started is easier than you think.

 The startup cost for creating your first online course can be extremely affordable depending on what online course resources you tap into.

 And furthermore, we all have something that we know that we can teach to others.

 I tell my students this: You only have to be one step ahead of the person you are teaching to add value.
 One step ahead can make you the expert.

-If you're interested in learning how to create your first online course, check out my Epic Instructor Lab course.
+If you're interested in learning how to create your first online course, check out my course How To Create & Sell Your First Course.